IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 Indeed, defining rules directly using the AST APIs would be very verbose, with a lot of duplicated code to perform similar actions, and consequently hard to read.
 This higher level syntax is defined by the interface [`IDetectionRule`](../engine/src/main/java/com/ibm/engine/rule/IDetectionRule.java).

-> We explain with much more details this higher level syntax for writing detection rules in [*Writing new detection rules for the the Sonar Cryptography Plugin*](./DETECTION_RULE_STRUCTURE.md).
+> We explain with much more details this higher level syntax for writing detection rules in [*Writing new detection rules for the Sonar Cryptography Plugin*](./DETECTION_RULE_STRUCTURE.md).

 Of course, we don't get this nice syntax for free: something has to bridge the gap between the language-specific AST APIs and our language-agnostic syntax.
 This is the role of the `engine` module, that will be detailed later.